 Yet, when we exit TPS and enter the world of Lean, the use of precise language – as well as its importance – begins to falter.
 It falters ways that significantly affect our understanding and practice, and hence the human outcomes and business results that are achieved.
 Material and information flow diagrams became “value stream maps.”
 Kaizen became “continuous improvement,” with a major loss of context.
 And our understanding of “work” and “waste” are also imprecise.
 Most think the word “people” in “Respect for People” means employees, when it actually means employees, suppliers, customers, investors, and communities, possibly other stakeholders, and humanity.

 Another example is the title and role of people who train others in Lean.
 Are they teachers (sensei), trainers, or coaches?
 Are they faculty?
 Who uses the term faculty?
 For almost two decades, the Lean Enterprise Institute (LEI) and the Lean Enterprise Academy (LEA) have referred to their trainers as “faculty” (and recently added “Guest Lecturers”).
 That is an odd description.
-I know of no other organization that uses the term “faculty” for people who deliver training to industry.
+I know of no other organization that uses the term “faculty” for people who deliver training to industry (and who are mainly consultants).
 The commonly accepted definition of faculty is “the teaching and administrative staff and those members of the administration having academic rank in an educational institution” (Merriam-Webster).

 Within the sphere of educating adults, the attainment of academic rank is achieved through a combination of earned degrees and academic experience.
 The requirement for teaching is an earned terminal degrees such as Ph.D. or Sc.D.
 In professional schools such as business, law, or medicine, degrees such as M.S., M.B.A., J.D., or M.D. serve as an initial qualification for teaching in certain degree programs.
 Academic experience includes teaching, research, service on university committees (faculty governance), service to one’s profession (journal editor, academic conference chair), and may also include industry work experience (prior to becoming a faculty member or during sabbatical leaves).
 Academic rank (lecturer, assistant, associate, full professor) is determined by a multi-step, merit-based peer-review process called “promotion and tenure.”